Portland firefighter arrested in kidnapping case - NewsBreak

 Detectives believe the suspects and the victim were not all strangers to one another.

 Anyone with information about this case is asked to contact Det.
-Jeffery Pontius Jeffery.Pontius@portlandoregon.gov or Det.
-Stephen Gandy Stephen.Gandy@portlandoregon.gov.
+Jeffery Pontius This email address is being protected from spambots.
+You need JavaScript enabled to view it. or Det.
+Stephen Gandy This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 KOIN 6 News is a news partner of the Portland Tribune.

-Note: UPDATE: Two others are charged in the case that began in downtown Portland after a call about suspicious circumstances.